Investigation of the mutational landscape of

 Project duration, Start date: 01/01/2013 for 1 year.

-Retinoblastoma is the most common childhood cancer of the eye, affecting 1 in 20,000 live births, with 40-50 new cases diagnosed each year in the UK.
+Retinoblastoma is the commonest childhood cancer of the eye, affecting 1 in 15,000 live births, with 40-50 new cases per year in the UK.
 Many children develop tumours that are aggressive and refractory to treatment, often requiring eye removal (enucleation), whereas some respond to local treatment and chemotherapy.
-Some years ago, it was reported that inhibition of a gene named as RB1 is important for initiation of retinoblastoma.
-However, recent studies have shown that the inhibition of RB1 gene is not sufficient to develop aggressive retinoblastoma and alternation of additional genes is required.
-However, little is known about additional genes that may be involved.
-If we can understand the detailed mechanism of retinoblastoma development, it might be possible to improve treatments.
+Some years ago, it was reported that inhibition of a gene is important for the initiation of retinoblastoma and this was named the RB1 gene.
+However, recent studies have shown that inhibition of the RB1 gene is not sufficient to develop the very aggressive form of retinoblastoma and alteration of additional genes is required.
+However, almost nothing is known about which additional genes are involved.
+If we can understand the detailed mechanism of retinoblastoma development, it might be possible to avoid eye removal for many children.

-This project will investigate the role of a family of genes which produce secreted proteins around the cancer cells.
-This family of genes are highly produced in the normal eye and known to be involved in formation of non-eye cancers.
-Moreover, our previous studies using cells isolated from retinoblastoma patients showed that amounts of some of the family members are altered in association with retinoblastoma development.
+This project will investigate the role of a family of genes, which produce secreted proteins around the cancer cells, because this family of proteins is highly produced in the normal eye and known to be involved in formation of non-eye cancers.
+Moreover, our previous studies using cells isolated from retinoblastoma patients showed that amounts of some members of this protein family are altered in association with retinoblastoma development.
 Firstly, we will examine the change of gene expression in the process of retinoblastoma development using human retinoblastoma tissues.
-Then, we will examine their function on retinoblastoma progression using cells isolated from retinoblastoma tissues.
+Then,we will examine their function and how they affect retinoblastoma progression using cells isolated from retinoblastoma tissues.

-If we can prove the importance of the gene family in retinoblastoma, it becomes possible to develop new diagnosis and treatment of retinoblastoma.
+If we can prove the importance of the gene family in retinoblastoma, it may become possible to develop new methods of diagnosis and treatment for retinoblastoma.

 Project status: Commenced April 2014 due to delay in ethical approval.